Welcome to the Drea Lab!

 In the Drea Lab we explore various aspects of mammalian sociality, reproduction, and health in exceptional primates and carnivores.
 We focus on female-dominant species (e.g. hyenas, lemurs, & meerkats), integrating field and laboratory approaches to better elucidate the proximate mechanisms and ultimate causes underlying this unusual social structure.

-Our current work focuses on meerkat reproductive endocrinology and eco-immunology, comparative neuro-endocrinology in various lemurs, and exploring the diversity of microbiomes in relation to heath and signaling in captive and wild lemurs.
+Our current work focuses on comparative neuro-endocrinology in various lemurs, and exploring the diversity of microbiomes in relation to health and signaling in captive and wild lemurs.

 Dr. Christine Drea is a professor at Duke University in the Department of Evolutionary Anthropology, Department of Biology, University Program in Ecology, and Duke Institute for Brain Sciences.
-She is the current Director of Graduate Studies for the University Program in Ecology.
-If you are interested in working in the Drea lab, see our 'prospectives' page.
+If you are interested in working in the Drea lab, please see PROSPECTIVES & LINKS.